railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_wf.rst

    :scale: 50
    :align: center

-   *Workflow for automatic restocking, depending on the configuration of the product*
+   *Workflow for automatic procurement, depending on the configuration of the product*

 The table below shows all possible cases for the figure :ref:`fig-stflow`.